- Things to Know

 Introduction to dizziness (feeling dizzy)

-Dizziness (lightheadedness) is often caused by a decrease in blood supply to the brain, while vertigo may be caused by disturbances of the inner ear and the balance centers of the brain.
+Lightheadedness is often caused by a decrease in blood supply to the brain, while vertigo may be caused by disturbances of the inner ear and the balance centers of the brain.

 Low blood pressure as a cause of dizziness

 In addition to feeling dizzy, associated symptoms may include: